-Focused ultrasound, or MR-guided focused ultrasound, is an incisionless surgical procedure that provides relief for tremors caused by Parkinson's Disease or Essential Tremor.
-The treatment targets the thalamus with beams of ultrasound in order to disrupt the abnormal activity causing the tremor.
+Focused ultrasound, or MR-guided focused ultrasound, is an incisionless procedure that provides relief for tremors caused by movement disorders, such as Parkinson's disease or essential tremor.
+The treatment targets the thalamus with ultrasound waves to disrupt the abnormal activity causing the tremor.

 Immediate improvement for tremors

 Our non-invasive focused ultrasound procedure can free you from tremors in just a few hours, so you can easily write, eat and regain your independence.

 UCF Lake Nona Hospital is the first hospital in Central Florida to offer incision-free brain surgery for Essential Tremor and tremor-dominant Parkinson's Disease.
 If you are experiencing tremors that cannot be controlled by medication, a focused ultrasound procedure can make a life-changing difference.

 Conditions focused ultrasound can help

 Our movement disorder specialist offers focused ultrasound treatments for the following conditions:

 Our procedure can provide same-day relief from tremors caused by Parkinson’s or Essential Tremor.